wasp-lang/wasp/web/blog/2023-04-11-wasp-launch-week-two.md

     caption="Adding a custom route handler at /foo/bar endpoint" />

-Although for typical CRUD you don't have to define an API since Wasp offers a typesafe RPC layer via [operations](/docs/tutorials/todo-app/03-listing-tasks#introducing-operations-queries-and-actions), sometimes you need extra flexibility (e.g. for implementing webhooks).
-Now you can easily do it, in a typical boilerplate-free Wasp style!
+Although for typical CRUD you don't have to define an API since Wasp offers a typesafe RPC layer via [operations](#), sometimes you need extra flexibility (e.g. for implementing webhooks).
+Now you can easily do it, in a typical boilerplate-free Wasp style! <!-- TODO: update the link -->

 ### Email sending: Wasp + Sendgrid/Mailgun/...